The Origins

 Will also provides strategic advice and consultation to government, media, educational institutions, and businesses on immigration/refugee, decolonization, and race equity related issues.
 He is the founder and creator of the award-winning Vancouver Immigration Blog, where he hopes to make immigration and refugee law more accessible to the general public.
 He also has significant past teaching experience as an instructor for University of British Columbia’s Certificate in Immigration Laws, Policies, and Procedures (CILPP) program.

 Will is a key opinion leader in Canadian immigration.
 He has been frequently invited to speak at various conferences and comment in the news.
+In Dec 2024, Will appeared before the House of Commons Standing Committee on Citizenship and Immigration and made representations on the reforms to the International Student Program.

 Awards and Recognitions